idifro/breaking_data_fintech_app/docs/MONITORING_GUIDE.md

 ## 📊 Overview

 This comprehensive monitoring system provides real-time scalability metrics, performance tracking, and automated load testing for the ML pipeline.
-It's designed for the "Data Engineering at Scale" academic project to demonstrate enterprise-level monitoring capabilities.
+It's designed for the "Data Engineering at Scale" academic project to demonstrate enterprise-level monitoring capabilities without external dashboard dependencies.

 ## 🏗️ Architecture